DiGyt/cateyes/README.md

 ___
 > [!WARNING]
-> This toolbox is currently not maintained actively.
+> This toolbox is currently not actively maintained.
 I would love to, but we all know that the incentives set for scientists don't really encourage work like this. :')
 ___
 ### Categorization for Eye Tracking - simplified